The Compliance and Accounting Demands Facing NJ Non-Profits

 New Jersey requires most charitable organizations soliciting contributions from NJ residents to register with the NJ Division of Consumer Affairs, Charities Registration Section.
 Annual renewal is required, and organizations above certain gross receipt thresholds must file audited or reviewed financial statements with their renewal.
 Organizations that fail to register or renew can be required to pay back-registration fees and penalties and may be enjoined from soliciting in NJ.

 Internal controls are a recurring concern for non-profit boards.
-The absence of basic financial controls — separation of duties between the person who authorizes payments and the person who records them, dual-signature requirements for checks above a threshold, regular bank statement reconciliation by an independent party — creates vulnerability to fraud and misappropriation that has affected many non-profits.
+The absence of basic financial controls creates serious vulnerability to fraud and misappropriation.
+Separation of duties between the person who authorizes payments and the person who records them is fundamental.
+Dual-signature requirements for checks above a threshold and independent bank statement reconciliation are equally important safeguards.
 We help boards assess their internal control environment and implement practical, cost-effective controls appropriate for an organization's size.

 How ProAxis Supports NJ Non-Profit Organizations